Dębica: Middle Ages

 One of the oldest documented references to this area dates back to the year 1293.
 It records a settlement by the name of Dambicha, belonging to the noble Gryfita family.
-In 1305, the village was raided by the Tatars, who burned a wooden church.
-The church was rebuilt in 1318, and by 1325, Dębica was the seat of a deanery, located on the outskirts of the mighty Sandomierz Forest.
-The Dębica Deanery consisted of fourteen parishes, among them Przecław, Sędziszów Małopolski, and Strzyżów.
+In 1305, the village was raided by the Tatars, who burned down a wooden church.
+The church was rebuilt in 1318, and by 1325, Dębica became the seat of a deanery, located on the outskirts of the mighty Sandomierz Forest.
+The Dębica Deanery consisted of fourteen parishes, including Przecław, Sędziszów Małopolski, and Strzyżów.

-In 1358 King Casimir III the Great gave a local nobleman Świętosław Gryfita permission to found a town, and Dębica received town rights, together with a privilege to organize weekly markets on Wednesdays.
-The town, however, was not actually founded until June 10, 1372, when Mikołaj of Lipiny was named its first wójt.
-Dębica was conveniently located along the main merchant route from Kraków to Lwów, but the newly established town was unable to compete with older urban centers of the area, Pilzno and Ropczyce.
-In 1446, King Władysław III of Poland allowed annual fairs to be organized on Ash Wednesdays, which resulted in the quick development of the town.
-For many years however, Dębica was a small town, located in the Pilzno County, Sandomierz Voivodeship, province of Lesser Poland.
-Lacking a defensive wall that would defend it, it was vulnerable to invasions of the Tatars, Swedes, and Hungarians, who burnt or ransacked the town every few years.
-As a result of these events, there are few historical monuments in Dębica.
-One of these is the Saint Jadwiga church, originally from the 14th century, but completely rebuilt in the late 19th century.
+In 1358, King Casimir III the Great granted local nobleman Świętosław Gryfita permission to establish a town, and Dębica received town rights, along with the privilege to hold weekly markets on Wednesdays.
+However, the town was not officially founded until June 10, 1372, when Mikołaj of Lipiny was appointed its first wójt.
+Dębica was conveniently located along the main merchant route from Kraków to Lwów, but the newly founded town struggled to compete with older urban centers in the area, such as Pilzno and Ropczyce.
+In 1446, King Władysław III of Poland authorized annual fairs to be held on Ash Wednesdays, spurring the town's growth.
+Despite this, Dębica remained a small town for many years, located in Pilzno County, part of the Sandomierz Voivodeship in the province of Lesser Poland.
+Without a defensive wall for protection, the town was vulnerable to invasions by the Tatars, Swedes, and Hungarians, who frequently burned or plundered it.
+As a result, few historical monuments have survived in Dębica.
+One notable exception is the Saint Jadwiga church, originally built in the 14th century but completely reconstructed in the late 19th century.